-Doubly-linked Lists¶
+Doubly-linked lists¶

 A doubly linked list is a linked list where each node has a pointer to both the next node and the previous node.
-This allows for O(1) operations for adding or removing nodes anywhere in the list.
+This allows for constant-time operations for adding or removing nodes anywhere in the list.

 Because of all the sharing in this data structure, the separation reasoning is a bit tricky.
-We'll give you the core definitions and then invite you to help fill in the annotations for some of the functions that manipulate doubly linked lists.
+We'll give you the core definitions and then invite you to help fill in the specifications for some of the functions that manipulate doubly linked lists.

 First, here is the C type definition: